 Empowering African American mothers and daughters to find their Blue Mind through a day of wakesurfing!

-As a 501c3 non-profit, we have a collective passion to provide Blue Mind experiences, outings and events for first responders, front line workers, veterans, individuals, and agencies to intentionally utilize the scientifically-validated therapeutic benefits of being in, near, and on the water for positive mental, emotional and physical wellness impact where #waterismedicine.
+As a 501c3 non-profit, we have a collective passion to provide Blue Mind experiences, outings and events for first responders, front line workers, military, veterans, surviving families, and agencies to intentionally utilize the evidence-based, therapeutic benefits of being in, near, and on the water for positive mental, emotional and physical wellness impact where #waterismedicine.

 “Science shows that being in, near or on the water can provide a long list of benefits for our mind and body, including lowering stress and anxiety, increasing an overall sense of well-being and happiness, help treat and manage PTS, addiction, anxiety depression, autism and more.”